 The buy-to-let mortgage market is complicated, and you need the guidance of a but to let mortgage expert to make sure you are getting the best advice for your circumstances.

 Call us on 0300 124 5655 to speak to an expert.

-Lenders will want the rental return to me a minimum of 125% and as ahigh as 145%.
-This will depend on the mortgage deal you have with them.
+Lenders will want the rental return to me a minimum of 125% and as high as 145%.
+However. this will depend on the mortgage deal you have with them.

-This is the way lenders assess how viable the buy to let property is.
-The stress test is a way to check the property rental will be able to cover the interest.
+This is the way lenders assess how viable the buy-to-let property is.
+Therefore, the stress test is a way to check the property rental will be able to cover the interest.

 For example, you have a £100,000 mortgage and your interest rate is 3.5%, your monthly interest only repayment will be £291.66 per month.